Isometrica/sub-stance/README.md

 An angular.js service that creates and maintains Meteor.js subscriptions across state transitions.

+### Benefits

+- Increase stability of client-side isa codebase: subscriptions are managed in a consistent way.
+- Decrease boilerplate in client-side isa codebase (increase code health): just declare which subscriptions that you want for each route.
+- Isolate subscription management functionality: track down and finding bugs relating to subscriptions in once place.
+- Contributions to meteor community - marketing for Isometrica.

 ### Problem Domain

 - We have a complicated angular-meteor app, composed of many modules requiring a variety of meteor subscriptions.